 Again, look for whether he has the ability to invest in you.
 Texting you a ‘happy birthday!’ doesn’t take much emotional investment on his part.

 However, asking you: “how was your birthday?” is a step up from that, and a bit more likely to signal emotional investment.

 7: The story his mouth tells is almost always more enticing than the story his actions tell.

 Don’t be dumb, because you are not dumb.

 So don’t let a man’s words fool you.
-I understand, as women, we all make this mistake at least once – we all fall for a man’s words at least once; and that’s because we are designed to.
+I understand, as women, we all make this mistake at least once – we all fall for a man’s words at least once; and that’s because we are designed to fall for them.

 Be good to yourself.
 And give the right man for you, more time with you!

 Do that so that the right man can wake up next to you every morning and kiss you on the head with a goofy smile on his manly face.